-We only take our payment if we win compensation for you.
+We only take our fee if we win compensation for you.
 This fee structure helps alleviate your financial burden and lets you know that we will work hard on your case.

-If you choose to file a personal injury or wrongful death lawsuit, you must do so within New York’s statute of limitations.
-These are deadlines that can affect your ability to pursue compensation through the courts.
+If you choose to file a personal injury or wrongful death lawsuit, you must generally do so within New York’s statute of limitations.
+These deadlines can affect your ability to pursue compensation through the courts.

 While two or three years may seem like ample time, a lawyer with our firm must have enough time to investigate your accident, collect evidence, and negotiate with insurers.
 The sooner you call us, the sooner we can get started on your case.

-The lawyers at the Law Office of Cohen & Jaffe, LLP can offer you dedicated legal help after a motorcycle accident on Long Island.
-Even experienced and attentive drivers are at risk of being involved in a motorcycle crash on Long Island and may incur thousands of dollars in medical expenses, lost wages, and property damage costs when these crashes happen.
+The Long Island motorcycle accident lawyers at the Law Office of Cohen & Jaffe, LLP offer you dedicated legal help after a motorcycle accident on Long Island.
+Even experienced and attentive drivers are at risk of causing a motorcycle accident on Long Island and may incur thousands of dollars in medical expenses, lost wages, and property damage costs.

 Our lawyers will fight for fair compensation for your suffering and financial hardships.
 Our firm has a successful track record handling all types of auto accidents.
 Call us today for help.